 A convection current is a process that involves the movement of energy from one place to another.
 It is also called convection heat transfer.
-What is the reason that makes you feel hotter when placing hands above a campfire or when sitting next to it?
+What is the reason that makes you feel hotter when placing your hands above a campfire or when sitting next to it?
 Or, why is the movement of liquid so rapid when water is boiled in a pot?
 These things happen as a result of the Convection Currents.

 The heat energy can be transferred by the process of convection by the difference occurring in temperature between the two parts of the fluid.
-Due to this temperature difference, the hot fluids tend to rise, whereas cold fluids tend to sink.
-This creates a current within the fluid called Convection current.
+Due to this temperature difference, hot fluids tend to rise, whereas cold fluids tend to sink.
+This creates a current within the fluid called a convection current.

-Hence, Convection Current is defined as “a process of continuous heating up of liquids or gases by the process called as Convection. “
+Hence, convection current is defined as “a process of continuous heating up of liquids or gases by the process called convection. “

 Convection Currents- Examples

-- Boiling of Water– When boiling water on a stove or while making tea or while boiling an egg.
-The temperature of molecules within those liquids increases, and they slowly begin to move in a rapid rate.
-These molecules get charged up thus producing kinetic energy.
+- Boiling of Water– When boiling water on a stove or while making tea, or while boiling an egg.
+The temperature of molecules within those liquids increases, and they slowly begin to move at a rapid rate.
+These molecules get charged up, thus producing kinetic energy.
 These hot water molecules residing near the heat source tend to become less dense.
 They rise above cooler dense molecules.
-As these hotter molecules rise they tend to cool down and begin to sink replacing cooler molecules.
+As these hotter molecules rise, they tend to cool down and begin to sink, replacing cooler molecules.
 These movements occurring within this boiling water what the convection currents.

 - Campfires– The hotness which we feel around a campfire is all that convection currents heating up your hand.
-The heat comes from various kinds of heat transfers such as radiation.
+Heat comes from various kinds of heat transfers, such as radiation.
 But while placing your hand above a campfire, a lot of convection currents rises towards you.

 - Changes in the weather- The cool air and breeze occurring near to a beach are all the effects of convection currents.
 The weather changes on a daily basis are also affected by these currents.